-After the 30-day public review and comment period, a Public Hearing was held by the Behavioral Health Advisory Board on Tuesday May 21, 2024.
-The Behavioral Health Advisory Board reviewed the Annual Update for FY 2024-2025 and made recommendations for revision, as appropriate.
-A summary and analysis of any substantive recommendations received during the public comment period and at the Public Hearing, including any substantive changes made to the Annual Update in response to public comments, are documented and included as Attachment I of this plan.
+After the 30-day public review and comment period, a Public Hearing was held by the Behavioral Health Advisory Board on Wednesday April 16, 2025.
+The Behavioral Health Advisory Board reviewed the Annual Update for FY 2025-2026.
+A summary and analysis of any substantive recommendations received during the public comment period and at the Public Hearing, including any substantive changes made to the Annual Update in response to public comments, are documented and included as Attachment 1 of this plan.
+None were received during this review period.